-Why is the brick bulging?
+Why is my brick bulging?

 Here are some reasons your building might have bulging brick:

-- Excess rust on anchors causing the wall to become loose;
+- Excess rust on anchors, causing the wall to become loose

-- Cracks in the wall.
+- Cracks in the wall

-|Brick wall repair||Average cost
+|Brick wall repair service||Average cost

-|New brick installation||$25 to $35/sq.ft.|
+|New brick installation||$30 to $48/sq.ft.|